Welcome to Casey Farm

 What's Happening at Casey Farm?

 Casey Farm is Historic New England’s most visited site, normally having about fifty thousand visitors annually.
 There’s a lot happening here!
-It is one of thirty-seven sites owned by Historic New England and one of four in Rhode Island.
-To find out more about our hours and how you can get involved, please visit HistoricNewEngland.org.
+It is one of thirty-eight sites owned by Historic New England and one of four in Rhode Island.
+To find out more about our hours and how you can get involved, please call 401-295-1030 or visit HistoricNewEngland.org.

 The property is listed on the State and National Register of Historic Places and we consider all of the three hundred acres as museum space offering testimony to the many people who have inhabited the site.
 The circa 1750 farm house includes a museum gallery that is part of a guided tour, but visits to see the family cemetery and barnyard with our farm animals are also part of the guided tour.
 Historic New England maintains the farm buildings, stone walls, gardens, pastures, fields, and woodlands at one of the few intact plots left from the colonial era in Rhode Island.